Audition Information Season 73

 • We will start with some group warm-ups.

 • We’ll practice introducing ourselves.
 Introductions are so important!
-Your introduction will be your name, age, school you attend, and what you’ll be singing.
+Your introduction will be your name, age, school you attend, and the name of your monologue, or the show it is from.

 • Anyone only wanting to be considered for Front of House or Crew will introduce themselves and tell us which position they would most like to be.
 They are not required to stay beyond this point, but are welcome to, if they’d like.